Guangzhou–Shenzhen intercity railway: Future development

-Northern extension (Xinbaiguang intercity railway)

-It is planned in the future to extend this railway further north to Zhuliao railway station, before continuing to Guangzhou Baiyun Airport and Guangzhou North railway station via the Guangzhou East Ring intercity railway.
-The extension from Xintang South to Zhuliao is also known as Xinbaiguang intercity railway (新白广城际铁路).
-The opening time for this section has not yet been determined.

 Southern extension

 Originally, the Suishen ICR was planned to enter central Shenzhen.
 The line was cut back to Shenzhen Airport in 2010.
 The expansion of the line south of Shenzhen Airport was proposed again in 2019 but this time only up to Qianhai.
+In 2020 China Railway revealed that it might be extended to another Hong Kong border.
 The extension will be underground, 15.15 km long with three stations.
 In June 2020, NDRC approved a further extension beyond Qianhai deeper in to central Shenzhen.
 The extension will add about 10 km of line and additionally serve Baishizhou and Huanggang Port.
-The southern extension is expected to be complete in 2025.
+The southern extension is expected to be complete in 2026.

-Others

-There are also possible links with the proposed Hong Kong–Shenzhen Western Express Railway, allowing for cross-border services and an eventual rail link between Hong Kong Airport with Shenzhen Airport and Guangzhou Airport.